APTreasure/blooket-and-kahoot/README.md

 > [!WARNING]
 > You can be banned from blooket if you use these while signed into it!
 ---

-(Last update on the 7th of May 2024)

 ### Blooket
 - [Highlight Answers](/HighlightAnswers.js?raw=true)